Quasisymmetric Embeddability of Weak Tangents: Counterexamples

-Recall that a \emph{quasi-plane} or a \emph{quasi-sphere} is a metric space which is quasisymmetric equivalent to $\mathbb{R}^2$ or $\mathbb{S}^2$, respectively.
-The following corollary provides counterexamples to the converse implication.
+Recall that a \emph{quasi-plane} or a \emph{quasi-sphere} is a metric space which is quasisymmetric to $\mathbb{R}^2$ or $\mathbb{S}^2$, respectively.

 \begin{Corollary} Let $X$ be a topological plane or a topological sphere.
-There exist a metric on $X$ such that $X$ is not a quasi-plane or a quasi-sphere, respectively, but every weak tangent of $X$ is quasisymmetric equivalent to $\mathbb{R}^2$. \end{Corollary}
+There exist a metric on $X$ such that $X$ is not a quasi-plane or a quasi-sphere, respectively, but every weak tangent of $X$ is quasisymmetric to $\mathbb{R}^2$. \end{Corollary}

-If replacing every unit square in $\mathbb{R}^2$ by $\mathscr{R}$ and equip it with the intrinsic metric, we have the desired metric plane.
-Similarly, if gluing two $\mathscr{R}$ isometrically by their outer boundaries and equip it with the intrinsic metric, we have the desired metric sphere.
-Thus in order to finish the proof of Corollary \ref{nonqsps}, it remains to show that $L$ and $D$ are quasisymmetric equivalent to $\mathbb{R}^2$.
-Revise the function $\Phi$ in Corollary \ref{nonqsc} and follow the same idea to finish the proof.
+\begin{proof} Let $\widehat{\mathscr{S}}$ be harmonic.
+If we replace every dyadic unit square in $\mathbb{R}^2$ by $\widehat{\mathscr{S}}$ and equip it with the intrinsic metric, we have the desired metric plane.
+Similarly, if we glue two copies of $\widehat{\mathscr{S}}$ isometrically by their outer boundaries and equip it with the intrinsic metric, we have the desired metric sphere.
+Thus in order to finish the proof of Corollary \ref{nonqsps}, it remains to show that $L$ and $D$ are quasisymmetric to $\mathbb{R}^2$.
+Revise the function $\Phi$ in Corollary \ref{nonqsc} and follow the same idea to finish the proof. \end{proof}